-Remove the legs and dry roast, fry, or stir-fry (pictured).
+Remove the legs and dry roast, fry, or stir-fry.

 Also known as “the shrimp of the land.”
-Delicious roasted over an open fire, or deep fried and tossed with salt and seasonings like chili powder or honey mustard.
+Cicadas are delicious roasted over an open fire, or deep-fried and tossed with salt and seasonings like chili powder or honey mustard.

 Mealworms are the larvae of the darkling beetle.
 Both dried and live mealworms are readily available online.
 These can be roasted in the oven and salted, or marinated with ginger, garlic, and soy, and prepared in an Asian style stir-fry.

 In China and Thailand, these critters are often served skewered and fried.
 They apparently taste similar to soft shell crab.